 It’s a community-run project.

-Compound words in English
+Hyphens with compound words in English

 Compound words are made when two words form another.
 Sometimes they have a hyphen, and sometimes they don’t.
 The best place to check this is in a dictionary.
 There are three types of compound words: open, closed and hyphenated.